grayloon/geonames/README.md

 A simple Object Oriented wrapper for GeoNames API, written with PHP.

 > This project is a work in progress.
-Please do not use in production.

 ## Requirements
 - PHP >= 7.1